Aeonium lindleyi subsp. viscatum (Bolle) Bañares

 Aeonium lindleyi var. viscatum, Aeonium viscatum, Sempervivum tortuosum var. viscatum, Sempervivum viscatum

-Aeonium lindleyi subsp. viscatum, also known as Aeonium viscatum, is a perennial succulent with green leaves densely covered with extremely short hairs.
-The foliage may look slightly chaotic when young, but as it matures can have a beautifully compact form.
+Aeonium lindleyi subsp. viscatum, also known as Aeonium viscatum, is a succulent plant with green leaves densely covered with extremely short multicellular hairs.
+The foliage may look slightly chaotic when young, but it can have a beautifully compact form as it matures.
 Flowers are yellow, star-shaped, and appear in late spring to early summer.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).